Last reviewed on 4th September 2023 by Martin Alexander (Mortgage Advisor)

 Can I get a mortgage on Jobseeker’s Allowance?

 Yes, there are lenders that accept applicants receiving Jobseeker’s Allowance (JSA).
 If you’ve been claiming JSA for over a year, then mortgage approval can become difficult.
-This is because you may appear overly dependant on the income you receive from benefits.
+This is because you may appear overly dependent on the income you receive from benefits.

-If you already have a mortgage, the Department of Work and Pensions (DWP) offer support for mortgage interest (SMI).
+If you already have a mortgage, the Department of Work and Pensions (DWP) offers support for mortgage interest (SMI).
 This is to help with your mortgage payments while you’re not in full-time employment.
 You will be charged interest so do check the terms and conditions with the DWP beforehand.
 Our experts can also help you with this.

 What if I receive child benefit?